-As of March 31, 2003 and December 31, 2002, long-term debt totaled approximately \$19.0 billion and \$18.7 billion, respectively.
-This debt was comprised of approximately \$8.0 billion and \$7.8 billion of bank debt, \$9.6 billion and \$9.5 billion of high-yield bonds and \$1.4 billion and \$1.4 billion of convertible debt, respectively.
-As of March 31, 2003 and December 31, 2002, the weighted average rate on the bank debt was approximately 5.7% and 5.6%, respectively, the weighted average rate on the high-yield debt was approximately 10.2%, while the weighted average rate on the convertible debt was approximately 5.3%, resulting in a blended weighted average rate of 7.9%.
-Approximately 78% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of March 31, 2003 compared to approximately 79% as of December 31, 2002.
+As of March 31, 2003 and December 31, 2002, long-term debt totaled approximately \$17.6 billion and \$17.3 billion, respectively.
+This debt was comprised of approximately \$8.0 billion and \$7.8 billion of bank debt and \$9.6 billion and \$9.5 billion of high-yield bonds, respectively.
+As of March 31, 2003 and December 31, 2002, the weighted average rate on the bank debt was approximately 5.7% and 5.6%, respectively, while the weighted average rate on the high-yield debt was approximately 10.2%, resulting in a blended weighted average rate of 8.1%.
+Approximately 76% of our debt was effectively fixed including the effects of our interest rate hedge agreements as of March 31, 2003 compared to approximately 77% as of December 31, 2002.
 Traditionally, we have accessed the high-yield bond market as a source of capital for our growth.
 Moody's Investor Services downgraded our outstanding debt in October, 2002 and again in January, 2003.
-Moody's also reduced its liquidity rating of Charter Communications, Inc. to its lowest level.
+Moody's also reduced its liquidity rating of Charter to its lowest level.
 In January 2003, Standard & Poor's downgraded our outstanding debt.
 We believe that as a result of our significant level of debt, current market conditions and these downgrades, we have limited access to the debt market at this time and we expect to fund our cash needs during 2003 from cash on hand, cash from operations and borrowings under the existing credit facilities of our subsidiaries.
-Effective April 14, 2003, our subsidiary entered into a commitment letter with Vulcan Inc., which is an affiliate of Paul Allen, pursuant to which Vulcan Inc. agreed to lend, or cause an affiliate to lend initially to Charter Communications VII, LLC an aggregate amount of up to \$300 million, which amount includes a subfacility of up to \$100 million for the issuance of letters of credit, subject to negotiation and execution of definitive documentation.
+Effective April 14, 2003, our subsidary entered into a commitment letter with Vulcan Inc., which is an affiliate of Paul Allen, pursuant to which Vulcan Inc. agreed to lend, or cause an affiliate to lend initially to Charter Communications VII, LLC an aggregate amount of up to \$300 million, which amount includes a subfacility of up to \$100 million for the issuance of letters of credit, subject to negotiation and execution of definitive documentation.
 The facility does not commit any party to provide funding to us.
-Under certain circumstances, we could utilize (or cause a subsidiary to utilize) that facility to provide funding to us to the extent necessary to comply with leverage ratio covenants of our subsidiary's credit facilities in future quarters.
+Under certain circumstances, we could utilize (or cause a subsidiary to utilize) the facility to provide funding to us to the extent necessary to comply with leverage ratio covenants of our subsidiary's credit facilities in future quarters.
 However, there can be no assurance that we or our subsidiary will have the ability to do so or will choose to do so.

 We recognize the interim nature of this facility and continue to evaluate our options and to consider steps to address our leverage.